Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_controls.md

 The artificial horizon ball does not correct its rotation for the rotation of the moon, or the motion of the Sky Dart over the curved surface of the moon.
 This means that the local horizon angle will deviate from the artificial horizon angle as you move away from your starting position.
 Future versions of the IMU may correct this omission.

 #### Orbital Apsides
 The IMU is always computing the *orbital apsides* of the Sky Dart, assuming the throttle cut at that instant.
 For any ballistic (just gravity doing its thing with no artificial thrust) trajectory, the Sky Dart will follow an elliptical (or hyperbolic) path (orbit) around the moon.
 For short, low altitude flights, the elliptical path is very eccentric and lies mostly inside the moon itself, with only the tip of the ellipse above the surface.
-The shape of piece that is above the surface is approximately parabolic, which is why a parabolic arc makes a good approximation for short flights.
+The shape of the piece that is above the surface is approximately parabolic, which is why a parabolic arc makes a good approximation for short flights.

 The point on the orbital ellipse that is farthest from the center of the moon is the apoapsis (abbreviated AA).
 The point closest to the center is the periapsis (PA).
 Depending on what the Sky Dart is doing (ascending or descending), combinations of AA and PA mean different things: